gazebosim/gz-mujoco/sdformat_mjcf/README.md

 ### Run the application

-After the editable install in the first point of this section, the gz-mujoco script defined in `setup.py` entrypoints:
+After the editable install in the first point of this section, the sdformat-mjcf script defined in `setup.py` entrypoints:

-    gz-mujoco
+    sdformat-mjcf